White Lady: Germany

+White Ladies are called Witte Wiwer in northern Germany and Weiße Frauen in Standard German.
 Stories of white lady ghosts are associated with residential castles of the Hohenzollern family.
-Two persons are supposed to be the historical basis of a ghost haunting the Plassenburg.
-According to legend, the countess Kunigunda of Orlamünde murdered her two children, because she believed, this could enable her to marry Albert of Nuremberg, who married Sophie von Henneberg († 1372) instead of her.
-She became a nun and died as an Abbes of the monastery Himmelskron.
+Two women are supposed to be the historical basis of a ghost haunting the Plassenburg.
+According to legend, the countess Kunigunda of Orlamünde murdered her two children because she believed this could enable her to marry Albert of Nuremberg, who married Sophie von Henneberg († 1372) instead of her.
+She became a nun and died as an abbess of the monastery Himmelskron.
 A white lady ghost reportedly appeared in 1486, 1540, 1554 and 1677 as a harbinger of misfortune.
 A variation of the tale holds that the white lady of the Plassenburg is the unfortunate widow Bertha of Rosenberg from Bohemia, overthrown by the heathen Perchta.

 A white lady ghost, said to be a harbinger of death and misfortune, was claimed to be seen in the Berliner Schloss in 1598 shortly before the death of John George of Brandenburg, and again in 1618, 1625, up until 1940.
 The castle is the residence of the kings of Prussia, and the stories associate the lady with several historical figures, most notably Anna Sydow, the paramour of Joachim II of Brandenburg (father of John George), who bore him two extramarital children.
 Sydow was imprisoned in the Spandau Citadel after Joachim's death by John George, despite his promise to care for her.
 She died in 1575 without regaining her freedom.